DrChristophFH/lm-stack/README.md

 - [x] Dark Mode
   - [x] Fix for readmes
 - [ ] Model Card Copy Button Animation or something
+- [ ] Dropdown for Grouped Model Item with Closed Source Markers is ugly

 **Informational Content**
 - [ ] Information on Fields in Model Card